conduktor/conduktor-coding-challenge/frontend-developers/README.md

 - register/login/logout (we provide you an Auth0 sandbox, see below)
 - display our identity (name/photo) in the application (`useAuth0()` using `auth0-react`)
 - create/list topics
-- click on a topic to consume data from it in real-time (data are flowing!)
+- click on a topic to consume its data in real-time (data are flowing!)
 - switch the Locale of the application (using React Context)

 ## Technical requirements